SilviaWithADeer/Bike-Sales-Dashboard/README.md

 # Bike-Sales-Dashboard
-Excel Project - a dashbiard for bike sales
+Excel Project - A Dashboard for Bike Sales